nicholaswilde/recipes/docs/soups-and-stews/vichyssoise-(leek-and-potato-soup).md

 ### Step 2

-Once the vegetables are tender, you can puree the soup using an immersion blender, or carefully transfer the soup to a high-powered pitcher blender and puree until smooth.
+Once the vegetables are tender, you can purée the soup using an immersion blender, or carefully transfer the soup to a high-powered pitcher blender and purée until smooth.

 ### Step 3